Dunham Massey Hall: History

-The 6th Earl died in 1845, and his grandson, George Harry Grey, inherited and became the 7th Earl of Stamford.
-He married twice, first to Elizabeth (Bessie) King Billage, a shoemaker's daughter from Cambridge; the second to Catherine Cocks, a circus performer.
+The 6th Earl died in 1845 and his grandson, George Harry Grey, inherited it and became the 7th Earl of Stamford.
+He married twice: first to Elizabeth (Bessie) King Billage, a shoemaker's daughter from Cambridge; the second to Catherine Cocks, a circus performer.
 However, the local gentry rejected his choices of wife, which led him to leave Dunham Massey and move to Enville Hall.
 The house was managed by Robert Cox, Catherine's nephew, and rented to tenants for periods in the subsequent fifty years.
 The descendants of Catherine's niece Sarah Letitia Cox, still occupy Enville Hall today.

-The 7th Earl died in 1883, and his cousin, the Reverend Harry Grey inherited the title of 8th Earl of Stamford, but never lived at Dunham.
+The 7th Earl died in 1883 and his cousin, the Reverend Harry Grey inherited the title of 8th Earl of Stamford, but never lived at Dunham.
 At the time of his inheritance, he was living in South Africa, having left England due to alcohol and gambling addictions.
 He married three times: his first wife Susan Gaydon died in 1869; his second wife Annie Macnamara died in 1874.
 His third wife, Martha Grey, Countess of Stamford, a Khoekhoe woman, was the daughter of a freed, formerly enslaved, woman.
 She and the 8th Earl married in 1880.
 They had two children already, John and Frances, and their third, Mary, was born after they married.
 Despite their marriage being recognised by South African law at the time, it was not recognised under English law.
-This meant that at the 8th Earl's death in 1890, his son, John, could not inherit, and the title passed to William Grey, 9th Earl of Stamford, who was the nephew of the 7th Earl.
+This meant that, at the 8th Earl's death in 1890, his son, John, could not inherit and the title passed to William Grey, 9th Earl of Stamford, who was the nephew of the 7th Earl.
 He inherited the title, but no assets, until the death of the 7th Countess, Catherine Cox, in 1905.
 With his wife, Penelope Theobald, they led a programme of restoration for the house.

-The house was modified in 1905–1908 by architect Compton Hall, and by interior designer Percy Macquoid, in preparation for its reoccupation by William Grey, 9th Earl of Stamford.
+The house was modified in 1905–1908 by architect Compton Hall and by interior designer Percy Macquoid, in preparation for its reoccupation by William Grey, 9th Earl of Stamford.
 However, the 9th Earl died in 1910, just as the family was due to move in.
-Until these modifications, the southern front of the building had 11 three-storey bays; in order to make the building look more 17th-century in style, the third, fourth, eighth, and ninth bays were reduced to two stories with dormers, and a centrepiece of three bays was added, with columns each side of the central bay as well as stone pediments.
+Until these modifications, the southern front of the building had 11 three-storey bays; in order to make the building look more 17th-century in style, the third, fourth, eighth and ninth bays were reduced to two storeys, with dormers and a centrepiece of three bays was added, with columns each side of the central bay as well as stone pediments.